nmwsharp/geometry-central/docs/docs/surface/surface_mesh/basics.md

     Constructs a mesh from a rectangular face-index matrix, like an `Fx3` array of triangle indices, or an `Fx4` array of quad indices.
 The matrix scalar can be any integer type, like `size_t` or `int`.

-    The `Eigen:MatrixBase<T>` type is just a general type which accepts most Eigen matrix types as input, including geoemtry-central's nicely-named wrapper `DenseMatrix<T>`.
+    The `Eigen:MatrixBase<T>` type is just a general type which accepts most Eigen matrix types as input, including geometry-central's nicely-named wrapper `DenseMatrix<T>`.

 ??? func "`#!cpp ManifoldSurfaceMesh(const Eigen::MatrixBase<T>& faces)`"